wizages/DoNotStopThePartyLite/README.md

 ### Step Six - Lets give our app some scenes

-Now that SpringBoard beleives we are real, we need to remind the app that we are still valid to show views.
-So we flash the app in the foreground and than throw it in the background where it belongs.
+Now that SpringBoard believes we are real, we need to remind the app that we are still valid to show views.
+So we flash the app in the foreground and then throw it in the background where it belongs.
 This pretty much tells the app when we launch the app we want a valid FBScene and we want want it now!
 After that we put it where it should be which is in the background so we don't waste your battery.
 Now you have a fully reconnected app and you have officially survived the respring!

 ## Weird quirks and things we had to patch along the way